 65+ years

-14-17 years
+14-17

-Another way to tell if you child is getting the required amount of sleep is by answering the BEARS questionnaire.
+Another way to tell if your child is getting the required amount of sleep is by answering the BEARS questionnaire.
 Why “BEARS”?
 For one, bears are renowned for their sleeping abilities during hibernation.
 And two, it is a helpful acronym for the following:

 If you answered “yes” to any of these questions, your child may have a sleep problem that should be discussed with your pediatrician or Family Doctor.